pSEO Review Pipeline (headless)

 Repo root is auto-detected as two levels up from server/.
 Override with RSCOM_ROOT if the checkout moved.
 Port override: PSEO_PORT.
 Draft dir override: RSCOM_DRAFTS.

-2. Expose it on the tailnet
+2. Reach it on the tailnet

 tailscale serve --bg 19600